Programs For Troubled Teens and Families From Washington

 Our therapists provide personalized treatment plans for each child

-Asheville Academy for Girls Provides Help to Washington Families
+Asheville Academy Provides Help to Washington Families

 A school setting plays a significant role in shaping young girls’ social lives and future goals.
 Unfortunately, many factors, like bullying, academic troubles, and low self-esteem can turn a school experience from positive to negative.
 Compounded with lack of attention from teachers, a troubled Washington girl can begin to lose touch and spiral out of control.

 With small class sizes and dedicated, compassionate professionals, Asheville Academy ensures that every student gets the attention she needs.
 We reject the idea that our students are “troubled” and believe that with the right support and healthier coping mechanisms, students can be successful.
 Our unique approach helps young girls feel better prepared for a happier and healthier future.
-Asheville Academy for Girls helps Washington girls ages 10-14 take back control over their lives.
+Asheville Academy helps Washington girls ages 10-14 take back control over their lives.
 To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!